Now that we’ve worked our way through Covid, what can we expect to happen to our property markets over the next decade?

 But I don’t know when it will come.

-I expect the property market to boom over the next few years and then prices will tumble again.
+I expect the property market to continue to remain strong over the next year or two and then prices will slump or maybe even tumble.
 But I don’t know when.

 I expect that some investments I will make won’t do well.